tribblix/build/patches/openjdk17/README.txt

 Assembler files are all .S not .s now; and the way it's called has changed, so we need to just forget about forcing the studio assembler

+Also removed solstudio, which also cleans up C_FLAG_REORDER

 17-19

 .mx.jvmci has gone, we don't need it anyway